jacobposz/Music-Recommendation-System/README.md

 ## Problem
 Lets say we want to build a recommendation system for music based on a user's input...
 How do we do this?
 Where would we even start?
 Luckily, Erik Bernhardsson, a former Spotify employee, has already implemented a music recommendation system that uses an approximate nearest neighbors recommendation engine called ANNOY.

+This repo will go over the entire recommendation system, break down each part, and provide a code demonstration at the end.

 ## Overview

 ![image](https://user-images.githubusercontent.com/89123268/202051443-6bc35412-03af-4bdf-b09e-82d9c2a0a156.png)